will1410/hopperdietzel/index.md

 ## Records / Singles

+###Hey man, is that Freedom Rock?
+[Various artists](https://open.spotify.com/playlist/37zmSX6VgD1d8Kre3Q3Rz7?si=2af9874c60884495)

+Let me be clear on this.
+I've never bought a record by phoning an 800 number and ordering from K-Tel or any of those 70s or 80s companies that used to direct market by advertising on TV.
+I had a friend that did.
+He had FREEDOM ROCK, the Neil Diamond collection they sold on TV in the 80s, an Elvis collection and he probably had a set of Ginsu knives too.

+I made my copy of FREEDOM ROCK from his set of LPs.
+And the reason I re-created it on Spotify as a playlist is because it's actually a really good collection.
+This has, to the best of Spotify's capability, all of the songs that were on the 4 LP set I borrowed one weekend from John Betzsold - a co-worker at Matt's Rathaus Pizza in Pullman, Washington.

+On the one hand, FREEDOM ROCK was marketed as a collection of 60s hippie music, but several of the songs are from the early 70s and it has a ton of great songs on it.
+And you can find the commercial for it on [YouTube](https://youtu.be/P3CnvphQs04){:target="_blank"}.

+2022.01.25

 ### READERS DIGEST'S GOLDEN AGE OF ENTERTAINMENT (A close approximation) [Various artists](https://open.spotify.com/playlist/6DiQcqNrttaaNcH3EkSEaM?si=a89fa0364b1c44ea)

 In 1979, my father bought a 1972 Cadillac Coupe de Ville.
 5000 pounds of beige steel with a 7.7 liter engine that produced 220 horsepower and (according to the factory) had a top speed of 119 miles per hour.
 (I got my dad's Caddilac up to 130, but that's probably a different story.)
 Anyway, this was the first car my parents *ever* owned that had more to it than an AM radio.
 This car boasted an AM/FM radio with an 8-track player.